Rochit1/Equity-Investment-Analysis-Dashboard/README.md

 ---

-# 📊 Data Sources
+# 📚 Data Sources

-The dashboard uses publicly available financial information collected from:
+Financial data was collected from publicly available sources:

 - NSE India
 - Screener.in

-This project is intended for educational and portfolio purposes only.
+> **Disclaimer:** This dashboard has been developed solely for educational, analytical, and portfolio purposes.
+It should not be considered investment advice.

 ---

-# 🎯 Skills Demonstrated
+# 🎓 Skills Demonstrated

+- Power BI Dashboard Development
+- Data Modeling
+- Power Query (ETL)
+- DAX Programming
+- Financial Analysis
 - Business Intelligence
-- Dashboard Design
+- KPI Design
+- Interactive Report Development
 - Data Visualization
-- Financial Analysis
-- DAX Programming
-- Data Modeling
-- Power Query
-- Analytical Thinking
-- KPI Development
+- Investment Research
 - Storytelling with Data

 ---